mcellteam/neuron_launcher/README.md

 ## Requirements

-Blender, CellBlender, and possible MeshPy based on the usage scenario.
+Blender, CellBlender, and MeshPy based on the usage scenario.
+MeshPy is included in this repo - CellBlender can be found [here](https://github.com/mcellteam/cellblender).

 ## Installation